nicholaswile/OpenGL-Render-Engine/README.md

 # OpenGL-Renderer
 An OpenGL renderer using SDL for windowing and input processing.
 This is a work in progress.
+Press 1/2 to toggle between wireframe/filled polygon modes.
+Compiles on Windows with `mingw32-make`.

 ### Credits
 <li>